opencast-ilias/OpenCast/doc/CONFIGURATION.md

 ##### Link to Opencast Video Editor
 Link used for the action 'cut'.
 The placeholder {event_id} can be used.
 Default: https://[your-opencast-url.com]/admin-ng/index.html#!/events/events/{event_id}/tools/editor

+If this is empty, the Publication Usage for cutting will be used to fetch the link from Opencast (see [Publications](#Publications))

 ##### Activate "Schedule Event(s)"
 If active, admins will have the possibility to create scheduled events via an Opencast series in ILIAS.